Lucha Brothers

 The Lucha Brothers are a Mexican professional wrestling tag team consisting of brothers Penta and Rey Fénix.
-They are signed to WWE, where Penta performs on the Raw brand while Fénix performs on the SmackDown brand.
+They are signed to WWE, where Penta performs on the Raw brand and is the former one-time WWE Intercontinental Champion. while Fénix performs on the SmackDown brand; and they also appear in WWE's sister promotion, Lucha Libre AAA Worldwide (AAA), where Fénix is the current AAA World Cruiserweight Champion in his second reign.
 They are known for their time in All Elite Wrestling (AEW), where they were former AEW World Tag Team Champions, as well as former AEW World Trios Champions with their former Death Triangle stablemate, Pac.
 They also appeared for AEW's sister promotion, Ring of Honor (ROH), where they are former ROH World Tag Team Champions.
-In Mexico, they wrestled for Lucha Libre AAA Worldwide (AAA), where they are two-time AAA World Tag Team Champions.
+In Mexico, they wrestled for AAA (which was then family-owned), where they are two-time AAA World Tag Team Champions.
 They previously appeared in Impact Wrestling (now Total Nonstop Action Wrestling), where they are former World Tag Team Champions (and Penta has been Impact World Champion), They also Wrestled for Major League Wrestling where they held the MLW World Tag Team Championship and for Pro Wrestling Guerrilla where they won the PWG World Tag Team Championship, making them the only team to be AEW, Impact, ROH, MLW, PWG and AAA World Tag Team Champions.

 Their real names are unknown, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret.